marbletracks/marbletrack3.com/content/episode/2022/05/04creating-new-demo-outer-spiral.md

 structure that holds it intact as it rests on the existing supports while the remaining supports are put into place.

-This will allow me to more easily measure upcoming 19poss and 20poss, plus all the subsequent Outer Spiral supports.
+This will allow me to more easily measure upcoming [Nineteenth Placed Outer Spiral Support](/parts/nineteenth-placed-outer-spiral-support/) and 20poss, plus all the subsequent Outer Spiral supports.

 As of this writing, I have drawn a circle on paper (by tracing around